ethereum/go-ethereum/cmd/clef/README.md

   * For example, not load icons, stylesheets from the internet
   * Not load files from the filesystem, unless they reside in the same local directory (e.g. config files)
 * A Graphical UI MUST show the blocky-identicon for ethereum addresses.
-* A UI MUST warn display approproate warning if the destination-account is formatted with invalid checksum.
+* A UI MUST warn display appropriate warning if the destination-account is formatted with invalid checksum.
 * A UI MUST NOT open any ports or services
   * The signer opens the public port
 * A UI SHOULD verify the permissions on the signer binary, and refuse to execute or warn if permissions allow non-user write.